 What Is Cocaine?

 Cocaine comes from the leaves of the coca plant.
-It’s a stimulant, and it creates a nearly instant high.
-Cocaine works by boosting the impact of dopamine, the feel-good chemical produced by the brain.
-When high, a person may feel as though they have a lot of strength, energy and ability.
+It is a stimulant and creates a nearly instant high when used.
+Cocaine works by boosting levels of dopamine, a neurotransmitter known as the feel-good chemical produced by the brain.
+When high, a person may feel as though they have superhuman strength, energy and ability.

-It makes a person feel great, but it’s also quite commonly addictive.
+Cocaine can make a person feel great but is also very addictive.
 The problem is that cocaine makes the heart work harder, pushes the lungs further and can cause side effects that are dangerous to your health.

-The salt version of cocaine, sometimes just called coke, is generally available as a white powder.
-It looks and feels like baby powder — in fact, it’s often mixed with baby powder to dilute it.
-It can have some color variance from pure white to yellowish.
+The salt version of cocaine, sometimes just called “coke,” is generally available as a white powder.
+It looks and feels like baby powder—in fact, it is often mixed with baby powder to dilute it.
+It can vary in color from pure white to yellowish.

 Crack cocaine looks like small rocks or pieces of salt.
 It tends to be an off-white color but can have a pinkish hue.
 In some cases, it can be in a powder form.